Subcategory (RNA class) for RPL41 Gene

 GeneCards Summary for RPL41 Gene

 RPL41 (Ribosomal Protein L41) is a Protein Coding gene, and is affiliated with the lncRNA class.
-Among its related pathways are Viral mRNA Translation and Influenza Viral RNA Transcription and Replication.
+Diseases associated with RPL41 include Subvalvular Aortic Stenosis.
+Among its related pathways are Viral mRNA Translation and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include RNA binding and structural constituent of ribosome.
+An important paralog of this gene is ENSG00000279483.

 UniProtKB/Swiss-Prot for RPL41 Gene